 How long does a sponsor licence last?

 How long does a sponsor licence last?
 A sponsorship licence lasts four years.
-The sponsor should apply to renew the licence before it expires.
+The sponsor should apply to renew the licence before it expires to retain their sponsorship permission.

 How do you become a Tier 2 sponsor?

-To become a Tier 2 sponsor, an organisation has to make an application to the Home Office for a sponsorship licence, evidencing that they meet the requirements and pay the application fee.
+To become a licenced sponsor, an organisation has to make an application to the Home Office for a sponsorship licence, evidencing that they meet the requirements and pay the application fee.

 How long does it take to get a sponsorship licence UK?